hariprasd/cool-bookmarklets/README.md

 <details><summary>Want to collaborate in this Repo?</summary>
  <br>
-- If you are aware of Bookmarklet creation and Javascript programmer, You can join me <br>
+1. If you are aware of Bookmarklet creation and Javascript programmer, You can join me <br>
-- Send me the Code Snippet & Description in the same format of my README.md file privately <br>
+2. Send me the Code Snippet & Description in the same format of my README.md file privately <br>
-- The Bookmarklet will be verified and published with credits & your GitHub profile link
+3. The Bookmarklet will be verified and published with credits & your GitHub profile link
-- Waiting
 </details>
 <br>

 ## List of Bookmarklets 👇